azer/notebook/ideas/web-browser.md

 **The browser wars ended**.

 After two decades of platform-intensive competition, the winner of the war, Chrome, shifted its their strategy prioritize **security over product innovation**.
-This makes sense, Chrome wants to **dominate the whole internet**; and as it gets more successful on this, the cost of maintaining an extension marketplace multiples, while the percentage of users demands extensions shrinks.
+This makes sense, Chrome wants to **dominate the whole internet**; and as it gets more successful on this, the cost of maintaining an extension marketplace **multiples**, while the percentage of users demands extensions **shrinks**.
 The party for extensions is over.
-And it’ll stay as it is, elaborated more in the market chapter of this document.
+And it’ll stay as it is, elaborated more in the [Market](#market) chapter of this document.

 This trend is generating frustration for a particular group of users: the people who access information, use tools for communication and productivity mainly using web browsers.
-Their work happens inside the web browser, and it’s important to utilize their web browser the best possible way.
-This user group chooses the best tools that gets them top productivity in general, and the major web browsers target too broad to make this user group happy.
+Their work happens inside the web browser, and it’s important to **utilize** their web browser the best possible way.
+This user group chooses the best tools that gets them top productivity in general, and the major web browsers target too broad to satisfy them.

-This web browser project aims to be tailored particularly for power users.
-It rethinks web browser from scratch, reconsiders decades old decisions that became "standard" almost (e.g tabbing), provides better opinionated defaults and builtin features.
-It's being designed and built end-to-end for particularly for providing power users more productive, secure and private web browsing experience.
+This web browser project aims to be **tailored for power users**.
+It **rethinks** web browser from scratch, tackles decades old decisions that became "standard" almost (e.g tabbing), provides better **opinionated defaults** and **builtin features**.
+It's being designed and built end-to-end for giving power users more **productive**, **secure** and **private** web browsing experience.

 **Index of contents:**